mochi/mochikit/doc/rst/MochiKit/Iter.rst

        match.
     4. If no factory is found, it will throw ``TypeError``

+    Built-in iterator factories are present for Array-like objects, and objects that implement the ``iterateNext`` protocol (e.g. the result of Mozilla's ``document.evaluate``).

     When used directly, using an iterator should look like this::

         var it = iter(iterable);